coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 ![](../img/PyC-vc_enable.png)

 Notice how the colors of the file name in project view changes from black to red:
- - Files with red filenames are not under version control
+ - Files with red filenames are not tracked by git
- - Files with green filenames are under version control but are modified
+ - Files with green filenames are added to git but not committed
- - Files with black filenames are under version control but are unmodified.
+ - Files with black filenames are commited and are unmodified.
- - Files with blue filenames are under version control, modified but not staged for commit.
+ - Files with blue filenames are tracked by git and are modified.

 The version control dialog let you add and commit the files, similar to git on the command line.
 To commit `hello.py` select "VCS -> Git -> Add" and then "VCS->Commit":